skaldlabs/skald-node/README.md

 #### Chat Parameters

 - `query` (string, required) - The question to ask
+- `chat_id` (string, optional) - Chat ID to continue an existing conversation.
+When provided, the AI will have context from previous messages in the same conversation
 - `system_prompt` (string, optional) - A system prompt to guide the AI's behavior
 - `filters` (array, optional) - Array of filter objects to focus chat context on specific sources (see Filters section below)
 - `project_id` (string, optional) - Project UUID (required when using Token Authentication)